IbrahimMurad/RATQ/Technologies/Alfanous_Build_Process.md

-# 🏗️ Alfanous Build System Documentation
+# Alfanous Build System Documentation

-The **Alfanous build system** automates the process of constructing, indexing, and preparing Quranic linguistic data for the search engine.
+The **[Alfanous](./alfanous.md) build system** automates the process of constructing, indexing, and preparing Quranic linguistic data for the search engine.
 It uses a **GNU Makefile** that orchestrates resource downloading, database construction, index generation, and post-processing via Python scripts.

 ---